beginning of content

 Children can become constipated if they:

-They may also hold back bowel movements (poo), instead of going when they need to go.
+Children may hold back bowel movements instead of going when they need to go.
 This can happen if it's been painful for them to poo before.
+'Holding on' can make constipation worse.

-Only a few children get constipated because of a medical condition.
+Some children become constipated because of a medical condition, such as:

 Your doctor may feel your child's abdomen (tummy) and look at their bottom.